 How then do we bring our psychology back into balance in order to create wellness?

-I have studied Applied Physiology for many years and have written a textbook on what the psychology is doing in physiology and how “illnesses” are feedback mechanisms to let us know how and what we’re perceiving.
+I have studied health and Applied Physiology for many years and have written a textbook on what the psychology is doing in physiology and how “illnesses” are feedback mechanisms to let us know how and what we’re perceiving.
 If we perceive a balance of support and challenge in our mind, our body tends to move into wellness.
-If we have an imbalance and see more support than challenge or more challenge than support in our environment, may move towards an autonomically polarized illness.
+If we have an imbalance and see more support than challenge or more challenge than support in our environment, may move towards an autonomically polarized health condition.

 So, illness is a feedback mechanism to guide us back to a wellness balance.
 However, illness can so often be misinterpreted in the world which calls wellness ‘symptom free’ where we are quick to take a “pill for every ill”.

-Your physiology is your friend.
-Your symptoms are feedback and your body way of guiding you to live an inspired life.
+Your physiology and health is your friend.
+Your symptoms are feedback and your body way of guiding you to live an inspired healthy life.

 Start each week with a boost of inspiration from Dr. John Demartini.
 To receive your Monday inspired quote click HERE:

 Dr John Demartini is a human behavior specialist, a polymath, philosopher, international speaker and published author.
 He has recently been awarded the IAOTP Top Human Behavior Specialist of the Year as well as the IAOTP Lifetime Achievement Award.
 His work is a summation of over 299 different disciplines synthesized from the greatest minds in most fields of study today.
 His extensive curriculum focuses on helping purpose driven individuals master their lives so that they are able to more extensively serve humanity with their inspired vision and mission.